Reasons to study this course

 - We provide a vibrant linguistic experience in a welcoming and reassuring environment.

-Year 2 (A-Level): Immigration; integration; racism; Germany and the EU; young people and politics; the re-unification of Germany and its consequences; cultural topic 2: a literary text – ‘Der Vorleser’.
+Year 2 (A-Level) – integration and multiculturalism and the effect on German society.
+Political life in German-speaking countries, young people and politics, the re-unification of Germany and its consequences.
+The literary text ‘Der Vorleser’.

-Many of our students go on to study German as a major or minor part of their higher education course.
-There has been an explosion in recent years in the number of university courses where languages are combined with other subjects, such as business and management, marketing, accountancy, law, engineering, sciences, IT, arts and music.
+There has been an expansion in recent years in the number of university courses where languages are combined with other subjects, such as business and management, marketing, accountancy, law, engineering, sciences, IT, arts and music.
 The ability to use languages has been highly prized by employers.
-Modern languages graduates have the edge because of their transferable skills and ability to communicate in a highly competitive global business market.